VeryGoodOpenSource/dart_frog/docs/docs/tutorials/counter.md

 dart_frog create counter
 ```

-You should see the following output:
+You should see an output similar to:

 ```
 ✓ Creating counter (0.1s)